-3. Construct a code using the following instructions:
+- 3. Construct a code using the following instructions: - Green Green Green Green ning mode.
+Menu 6. shes green.

-Second digit (Auxiliary Mode)

-In addition to the Lock Strike Relay and Lock Strike REX, the unit features an Auxiliary Input.
-The Auxiliary mode defines the function of the Auxiliary Input.

-Third and fourth digits (Auxiliary Setting)

-Each of the Auxiliary modes has a 2-digit setting that affects how the Auxiliary mode functions (Table 5).
+- Second digit (Auxiliary Mode) In addition to the Lock Strike Relay and Lock Strike REX, the unit features an Auxiliary Input.
+The Auxiliary mode defines the function of the Auxiliary Input. - Third and fourth digits (Auxiliary Setting) Each of the Auxiliary modes has a 2-digit setting that affects how the Auxiliary mode functions (Table 5).